sf-wdi-22-23/modules-23/w07-ruby-on-rails-cont/d2-dawn-rails-auth/README.md

 #### Model Set Up

-2. Generate a `User` model with the attributes `email` and `password`:
+2. Generate a `User` model with the attributes `email` and `password_digest`:

   ```
-  rails g model User email password
+  rails g model User email password_digest
   ```

-  **Note:** `string` is the default attribute type, so we don't need to explicitly specify it.

-  `email` serves as a natural username for our users, and `password` attribute for a hashed password.
+  **Note:** `string` is the default attribute type, so we don't need to explicitly specify it. `email` serves as a natural username for our users, and `password_digest` attribute for a hashed password.

 3. From the terminal, `rake db:migrate` to run your migration (which creates the user table in your database).